I guess if there’d be a place to start eliminating processed foods, you could start here. These are some of the most processed foods on the planet.

 Synthetic Collagen Casings – According to www.Naturalnews.com, “to make collagen sausage casings, the hides of slaughtered cows are set aside and have their hair removed.
 The hide is then chopped up and mixed with water, lactic acid and cellulose fiber until it swells into a slurry.
 A vacuum removes air from the slurry, which is then homogenized, re-vacuumed, and pressed into a thin, flat shape.
 This casing is then coagulated with salt, plasticized with glycerin and dried until it is needed.”
 Yummy!
 Oh, and I can’t help you with a recipe here.

 Many studies have been done on the effects of soda and the body.
-Some point to a higher stroke risk, heart problems.
+Some point to sodas contributing to a higher stroke risk, as well as heart problems.
 I have yet to really find anything concrete on that so I’ll just leave that alone.
 What I can say for sure is soda is the biggest source of empty calories in our diet!
 I’ve read that anywhere from 16-over 20% of our daily calories come from these types of drinks alone!

 But most concerning are the artificial colors and the high fructose corn syrup in these drinks.
 You know that caramel color?
 That’s made by reacting sugars with ammonia and sulfites.
 This chemical reaction makes compounds 2-methylimidazole and 4 methylimidazole.
 Long term exposure to these compounds increased lung, liver or thyroid cancer in mice or rats, according to a study done in 2007 by the government’s National Toxicology Program [source].
-You can also read my blog FDA Urged to Ban Caramel Coloring and the effects of HFCS here.
+You can also read our post on the effects of HFCS here.

 What kid doesn’t love PB&J on white bread?
 I think I lived on white bread until my 20s to be honest and my mother STILL insists on it, especially for grilled cheese sandwiches.
 But I digress, white bread is a refined carb which means it’s been processed and since it’s been refined and even enriched it is an easy food to digest leaving you feeling hungry for more soon after.
 But there are also artificial sugars and preservatives added to the bread as well which aren’t healthy.

-I have a bread recipe that does NOT use a bread machine.
+We have the most amazing Brioche Bread recipe that does NOT use a bread machine.
 If you have some extra time on the weekend I highly encourage you to make this – it will rock your world!

 Two things I’d like to say…. first it was very hard to come up with just these 5 foods.
 I can go on and on about what processed foods are and which ones to eliminate from your diet but for times sake and the fact the list has to stop somewhere I chose 5.
 Maybe I’ll do another post on 5 more in the future.